Legazpi, Albay: Education

-St. Agnes' Academy (SAA), founded in 1912 by the Missionary Benedictine Sisters, is the oldest Catholic school in Albay.
-It is a private, coeducational K–12 institution whose basic education program was granted PAASCU reaccreditation through February 2025.
+St. Agnes' Academy (SAA) was founded in 1912 by the Missionary Benedictine Sisters and is the oldest Catholic school in Albay.
+It is a private, coeducational K–12 institution.

 Legazpi City Science High School (LEGASCI) is a public science high school established in 2004 and designated as a science high school in 2016.
 It offers a Special Program in Science, Technology, and Engineering (SPSTE) at the junior high level, and STEM, ABM, and ICT strands in senior high school.
-LEGASCI is government-funded, and its students—known locally as "Citinistas"—regularly participate in regional academic and press competitions, supported by the city government.
+LEGASCI is government-funded and its students – known locally as "Citinistas" – regularly participate in regional competitions, supported by the city government.